-Known as the Prairie State or the Land of Lincoln, Illinois has four distinct seasons and an assorted landscape of farmland, rolling hills, wetlands, forests, and waterways, including Shawnee National Forest down south and Lake Michigan up north.
-From big bustling cities to charming small towns, this Midwestern state boasts a broad economic base and a wide array of attractions and fun things to do, including 309 state parks and recreational sites, 56 historical sites and memorials, museums and cultural institutions, live theaters, botanic gardens, theme parks, snow and water skiing, hiking and biking, shopping venues, and a piece of the historic Route 66.
+Known as the Prairie State or the Land of Lincoln, Illinois has four distinct seasons and a landscape marked by farmland, rolling hills, wetlands, forests and waterways, including Lake Michigan in the north and Shawnee National Forest in the south.
+With everything from big bustling cities to charming small towns, this Midwestern state boasts a broad economic base and a wide array of attractions and fun things to do and see, including 309 state parks and recreational sites, numerous museums and cultural institutions, botanic gardens, theme parks, snow and water skiing, hiking and biking, shopping venues and a piece of the historic Route 66.
 Illinois is also a foodie’s paradise with cuisine from around the world and the self-proclaimed best hot dogs and deep-dish pizza in the nation.
-These are just a few things that nurses in Illinois love about this great state.
+These are just a few things that registered nurses in Illinois love about this great state.

 Cost of Living in Illinois